Linux Kernel Patch Adds DisplayPort 2.0 Support for AMD Graphics

 AMD open-source driver efforts are sometimes used as an indicator of what is to come.
 The news which comes via Photonix sees the latest Linux kernel patch add preliminary support for DisplayPort 2.0 protocol in AMD GPU drivers.

 The DisplayPort 2.0 specification was announced quite some time ago.
 In 2019, the DisplayPort workgroup released the final specification and gave it out for monitor makers to use.
-However, it has been reported that thanks to the COVID-19 pandemic, these DisplayPort 2.0-enabled monitors have been delayed and thus we have none on the market presently.
+However, VESA told Tom's Hardware in January that thanks to the COVID-19 pandemic, these DisplayPort 2.0-enabled monitors have been delayed and thus we have none on the market presently.

 The DisplayPort 2.0 protocol allows for Ultra High Bit Rate (UHBR) of 10, 13.5, and 20 Gbps per lane transfer over the passive copper wiring.
 This means that the data transfer rate is improved over the previous DisplayPort 1.4 protocol, and with it there is much more bandwidth, allowing for better image output.